zerpex/ubooquity-docker/README.md

 It's generally recommended to have some e-books or comics to mount in :)

 ## Docker

+### Environnement variables (with their default values if not specified) :
+* UBOOQUITY_VERSION=latest
+If you don't want latest version, specify the version number with this variable.
+See [all available version here](http://vaemendis.net/ubooquity/downloads/).
+* FILE_ENCODING=UTF-8
+Default to UTF-8.
+* LIBRARY_PORT=2202
+Default port for accessing the library.
+* ADMIN_PORT=2502
+Default port for the admin interface.

 Run the following command line :